Feedback Insertion-Deletion Codes: Analysis of the feedback substitution code

 where the last inequality follows because $1>\alpha \beta$.
 Combining equation \eqref{eq:proof_prop_2_1} and the inequalities \eqref{eq:proof_prop_2_2}, \eqref{eq:proof_prop_2_3}, \eqref{eq:proof_prop_2_4} completes the proof of this part.

 Now we proof that if $u_1(i-1)\geq u_1''$, then $u_1(i)\geq u_1''$.
-Seeking for contradiction, assume $u_1(i-1)\geq u_1''$ and $u_1(i)< u_1''$, i.e., $u_1$ is decreasing.
+Seeking for a contradiction, assume $u_1(i-1)\geq u_1''$ and $u_1(i)< u_1''$, i.e., $u_1$ is decreasing.
 The cases that $T(i-1)$ is not central or the transmission was incorrect can be handled in the same manner as in the previous part of the proof.
 Therefore, $T(i-1)$ is central and the transmission is correct.
+The following inequalities are equivalent